30 Years Experience Representing Clients Like You

 Joint Bank Account

 The probate process is complex, and some people will take steps to avoid it.
 Additionally, probate proceedings are also a matter of public record.
 To avoid probate, one of the things some people do is name another person as joint owner of property such as a joint bank account or real estate.
 When there is a joint bank account at death, the surviving owner automatically becomes the sole owner of the entire bank account or other joint asset.
+A New York City probate lawyer can explain how this process unfolds.

 Owning assets jointly with another can be a simple way to distribute an estate.
 However, problems can arise where the joint ownership was created only for the convenience of the asset owner during their lifetime and did not actually reflect their desires as to the distribution of their property upon death.
 In fact, the distribution of the entire asset to the surviving joint owner upon death may directly conflict with the decedent’s estate plan as set forth in a Will.
 Unfortunately, the automatic nature of the transfer of joint assets generally cannot be circumvented by the more general language of the decedent’s Will.